Skip to content

 Measuring the (Un)Faithfulness of Concept-Based Explanations

-This paper demonstrates that the faithfulness of existing unsupervised concept-based explanation methods (U-CBEMs) is systematically overestimated — due to the use of overly complex surrogate models and flawed deletion-based evaluation.
-The authors propose SURF (Surrogate Faithfulness), a simple linear surrogate with a dual-space metric framework, validated through a sanity check that "random concepts should be less faithful," and provide the first systematic benchmark revealing that multiple SOTA U-CBEMs are in fact not faithful.
+This paper reveals that the faithfulness of existing unsupervised concept-based explanation methods (U-CBEMs) is overestimated due to overly complex surrogate models and flawed deletion-based evaluations.
+The authors propose SURF (Surrogate Faithfulness), a framework consisting of a simple linear surrogate and dual-space metrics.
+Validated by a sanity check ("random concepts should be less faithful"), this framework demonstrates its correctness and reveals for the first time that several state-of-the-art (SOTA) U-CBEMs are actually unfaithful.

 Missing No More: Dictionary-Guided Cross-Modal Image Fusion under Missing Infrared

-This paper proposes the first framework that performs cross-modal fusion under missing infrared conditions in the coefficient domain rather than the pixel domain.
-By learning a shared convolutional dictionary that establishes a unified IR-VIS atomic space, the method performs VIS→IR inference and adaptive fusion entirely in the coefficient domain.
-A frozen LLM provides weak semantic priors for thermal information completion.
-The approach achieves performance comparable to dual-modality fusion methods using only visible light images as input.
+This paper proposes the first framework to perform cross-modal fusion under missing infrared conditions in the coefficient domain rather than the pixel domain.
+By establishing a unified IR-VIS atomic space via a shared convolutional dictionary, it completes VIS→IR reasoning and adaptive fusion within the coefficient domain.
+Combined with a frozen LLM providing weak semantic priors for thermal information completion, the method achieves performance close to dual-modal fusion methods using only visible light input.

 Neurodynamics-Driven Coupled Neural P Systems for Multi-Focus Image Fusion